The Axeman’s Carnival

 Description

-Tama is just a helpless chick when he is rescued by Marnie, and this is where his story might have ended.
-‘If it keeps me awake,’ says Marnie’s husband Rob, a farmer, ‘I’ll have to wring its neck.’
+Tama is just a helpless chick when he is rescued by Marnie.
+‘If it keeps me awake,’ says Marnie’s husband Rob, a farmer in the middle of a years-long drought, ‘I’ll have to wring its neck.’
 But with Tama come new possibilities for the couple’s future.
-Tama can speak, and his fame is growing.
-Outside, in the pines, his father warns him of the wickedness wrought by humans.
-Indoors, Marnie confides in him about her violent marriage.
+Tama’s fame is growing, and with it, his earning potential.
 The more Tama sees, the more the animal and the human worlds – and all the precarity, darkness and hope within them – bleed into one another.
 Like a stock truck filled with live cargo, the story moves inexorably towards its dramatic conclusion: the annual Axeman’s Carnival.

-Part trickster, part surrogate child, part witness, Tama the magpie is the star of this story.
-Though what he says aloud to humans is often nonsensical (and hilarious), the tale he tells us weaves a disturbingly human sense.
+Part trickster, part surrogate child, part witness, Tama is the star of this story.
+And although what he says to humans is often nonsensical (and hilarious), the tale he tells makes disturbingly perfect sense.
 The Axeman’s Carnival is Catherine Chidgey at her finest – comic, profound, poetic and true.

 Available Editions